 What are Cataracts?

 Cataracts are the clouding of the lens of the eye, which is normally clear.
-They can cause vision to become blurry and make everyday activities difficult such as reading, driving a vehicle, or even seeing people’s faces clearly.
+The eye disease can cause vision to become blurry and make everyday activities difficult, such as reading, driving a vehicle, or even seeing people’s faces clearly.

-When a cataract first develops, it may only affect a small area of your eye and you may not experience noticeable symptoms.
-However, as the cataract grows symptoms may become more apparent, including:
+When most cataract first develop, it may only affect a small area of your eye, and you may not experience noticeable symptoms.
+However, as the cataract grows, symptoms of cataracts may become more apparent, including:

 - Sensitivity to light.